Home » Bitcoin Trading Guide

 These are the common order types you can use when trading cryptos.

 Market orderMarket order – A market order is a trade order to buy or sell an asset at the current market price.
 This is most useful when trading in a stable market.
-It is not advisable to use it in a volatile market, like Bitcoin, as the execution price might be far worse than you intended when you placed the order.
+It is not advisable to use it in a volatile market, like Bitcoin, as the execution price might be far worse than that at the time of placing the order.

-Limit orderLimit order – A limit order is an order telling the market to buy or sell at a specified price.
-The order stays in the market order book until the market trades to that level, and it gets triggered.
+Limit orderLimit order – A limit order is an order to buy or sell at a specified price.
+The order stays in the market order book until the prices reach the specified level and trigger it.
 A limit order is most useful when you want to buy lower or sell higher than the current market price.

 A buy limit order is placed below the current market price, while a sell limit order is placed above the current market price.
 For example, if Bitcoin is trading at $60,000 and a trader believes there will be a pullback to $55,000, they can set a buy limit order at $55,100.
 If the price eventually retraces to that level, their order will be triggered.